-Athletes Without Limits offers athletes with intellectual impairment the opportunity to compete in mainstream national and international rowing events.
+Athletes Without Limits helps athletes with intellectual impairment find opportunities to compete in mainstream and adaptive rowing events and manages the eligibility process for athletes looking to compete in USRowing, Virtus and other events.

-Rowing is one of a handful of sports with emerging opportunities for athletes with intellectual disability to compete at a high level at Local, Regional, National and International events.
-If you are interested please contact us.
-For a complete list of USRowing Events, which may offer opportunities for the newly recognized “ID” class visit: www.usrowing.org.
+We also support the integrated Washington DC-based AWL/DC Strokes/Veteran Leaders Rowing Team.
+Rowing is one of several sports with emerging opportunities for athletes with intellectual and developmental disability to compete in Regional, National and International events.
+If you are interested in learning more please contact us.

-(Inas) introduced indoor rowing (on ergometers) as a demonstration sport at the 2009 Global Games where US swimmer Gail Morning ranked in the top 12 on the 1,000m ergometer challenge.
-Since then the sport has grown to include on water racing.
-Athletes Without Limits organizes trips to Inas rowing events based on interest.
-Athletes must apply for Inas Eligibility.
-Competitions are held according to the rules of and officiated by the International Federation of Rowing Associations (FISA) and Inas.
+Virtus (formerly Inas) introduced indoor rowing (on ergometers) as a demonstration sport at the 2009 Global Games where US swimmer Gail Morning ranked in the top 12 on the 1,000m ergometer challenge.
+Since then the sport has grown to include on-water racing.
+Athletes Without Limits organizes US National team trips to Virtus rowing events (including the Global Games every four years) based on athlete interest.
+Athletes must meet Virtus International-level eligibility requirements.
+Our most recent trip was the 2019 Global Games in Australia.
+Upcoming trips will be posted on our AWL National Calendar.

-Athletes Without Limits supports the identification and development of US rowers with intellectual disability in mainstream rowing.
+Athletes Without Limits and USRowing support the identification and development of US rowers with intellectual disability in mainstream rowing.
 The USRowing website provides a list of rowing clubs by area.
-Interested athletes should register for a learn to row (sweep boats) program at their local rowing club.
-The website also contains information on how to qualify for the US National Teams.
-Please contact us if you know of or need help finding opportunities for rowers with intellectual disability to train and compete.
+Interested athletes should register for a learn-to-row program at their local rowing club and inquire about the club’s adaptive program.
+As athletes progress National level eligibility through AWL should be pursued for competition.
+Please contact us if you have any questions about rowing for athletes with intellectual impairment.